 Whiskey and a Map

 Imagine yourself seated in your favorite pub.
 A map lying out on the old wooden table.
-Whiskey liberally poured into your glass.
-Your guest places a finger on the map and begins “there I was …” These are true stories from expeditions and adventures as told by those who lived them.
+Your guest begins “there I was …”

 I really enjoyed doing this podcast and think it is among the best I've ever done.
 Michael Reinhart is a patient and perceptive interviewer ...
 Tim Cahill, adventure writer & co-founder of Outside Magazine